NatanCR/AppWithAppCenter/README.md

-# MacroChallenge
+# App with AppCenter
-Macro Challenge App
+App using AppCenter